 WEEK 1 (Phase 1)

-The first 5 to 7 days after surgery, you will not be able to tolerate large amounts of fluids so it’s important to focus on HYDRATION
+The first 7 days after surgery, you will not be able to tolerate large amounts of fluids so it’s important to focus on HYDRATION

 Taking small sips of clear liquids throughout the day will help you be well hydrated and avoid feeling lightheaded, tired, weak and/or muscle cramping.